gnroussos/gnroussos.github.io/README.md

 * the scrolling x position seems to be repeated so it's calculated once & stored
 * getElementsByClassName is used wherever possible in the code instead of queryall
 * moving pizzas are stored in a global item array outside of update function which is called frequently
-* use of CSS will-change & z index for positioning moving pizzas
+* use of CSS will-change property for positioning moving pizzas